 Consumers may simultaneously use devices to research products, brands or information, or sequentially switch for preference of screen resolution or checkout preferences — sometimes it’s easier to enter all that shipping info with a full keyboard in front of you — but another part of consumer behavior on digital devices is “micro-moments.”

 Particularly on smartphones, users are increasingly turning to their devices for instant information.
-They see an ad on the subway, need directions or want to order delivery and they reactively turn to their phone.
-Functional testing ensures that quick clicks give the user what they’re searching for in these highly impactful moments.
+They see an ad on the subway, need directions, or want to order delivery, and they reactively turn to their phone.
+Functional cross-device testing ensures that quick clicks give the user what they’re searching for in these highly impactful moments.